Fixing PyProj CRS Transformation Errors: Axis Order & EPSG Validation

 Why This Fix Works & How to Validate

 Memory & Performance Note: Reuse instantiated Transformer objects across processing loops.
-Re-initialization triggers expensive PROJ database lookups and grid file loading.
-This degrades throughput by 40–60% on large datasets.
-Cache the transformer at the module level.
+Each call to Transformer.from_crs() triggers PROJ database lookups and grid file loading, which degrades throughput significantly on large datasets.
+Cache the transformer at the module level or via functools.lru_cache.

 Edge Cases & Production Considerations

-Production deployments encounter three primary edge cases requiring explicit handling.
-Custom or local CRS definitions must use CRS.from_string() with WKT2 format.
-Legacy PROJ strings lack datum shift parameters and yield inaccurate results.
+Custom or local CRS definitions: Use CRS.from_string() with WKT2 format.
+Legacy PROJ strings (e.g., +proj=utm +zone=33 +datum=WGS84) lack explicit datum shift parameters and yield inaccurate results when crossing datum boundaries.

-Time-dependent transformations require verified datum shift grids.
+Missing grid files: Time-dependent transformations (e.g., ITRF2014 → NAD83) require datum shift grids.
 Check pyproj.datadir.get_data_dir() to confirm grid file accessibility in containerized environments.
-Missing grids default to null transformations and silently corrupt outputs.
+Set PROJ_NETWORK=ON to enable automatic network download of missing grids.